-More than 40 million people worldwide are living with dementia [1].
-There is a growing body of work to understand risk factors and how we can prevent dementia [2, 3].
-Identification of biomarkers of Alzheimer's disease (AD) has been important in advancing the field [4].
-Current gold standard biomarkers for AD include amyloid positron emission tomography (PET) scans [5], cerebrospinal fluid (CSF) amyloid and tau levels [6, 7] and blood based amyloid and tau concentrations [8].
-However these techniques can be expensive [9], perceived as invasive or provoking anxiety for some participants [10], and may only be available in certain geographical locations.
+More than 40 million people worldwide are living with dementia.1 There is a growing body of work to understand risk factors and how we can prevent dementia.2 3 Identification of biomarkers of Alzheimer's disease (AD) has been important in advancing the field.4 Current gold-standard biomarkers for AD include amyloid positron emission tomography (PET) scans,5 cerebrospinal fluid (CSF) amyloid and tau levels6 7 and blood-based amyloid and tau concentrations.8 However, these techniques can be expensive,9 perceived as invasive or provoking anxiety for some participants10 and may only be available in certain geographical locations.

-Speech data is easy to collect and non-invasive, with recent studies identifying possible markers of AD [11].
-Semantic errors and difficulties in semantic processing may be important in preclinical AD [12].
-The failure to stop autocorrect errors when reading aloud correlates with Aβ1-42 [13].
-Changes in connected speech beginning as early as prodromal stages of the illness have been associated with autopsy confirmed AD, alongside linear declines in syntactic complexity and semantic content [14].
-Participants with preclinical AD, defined by amyloid beta positivity on a PET scan, were found to have more rapid declines on specific word content, a feature of connected speech[15].
-Acoustic features may also reveal information on emotional states and potential presence of neuropsychiatric symptoms such as apathy or depression which are comorbid conditions in AD [16-19].
+Speech data are easy to collect and non-invasive, with recent studies identifying possible markers of AD.11 Semantic errors and difficulties in semantic processing may be important in preclinical AD.12 The failure to stop autocorrect errors when reading aloud correlates with $A\beta 1-42$ 13 Changes in connected speech beginning as early as prodromal stages of the illness have been associated with autopsy-confirmed AD, alongside linear declines in syntactic complexity and semantic content.14 Participants with preclinical AD, defined by amyloid beta positivity on a PET scan, were found to have more rapid declines on specific word content, a feature of connected speech.15 Acoustic features may also reveal information on emotional states and potential presence of neuropsychiatric symptoms such as apathy or depression which are comorbid conditions in AD.^{16-19}

-Adapting traditional face to face cognitive assessments to allow remote data collection may increase access to both research studies and clinical services.
-Recent studies have shown that automated screening processes, including automated speech analysis, give as accurate neurocognitive screening decisions as human evaluators [20-22].
-These tasks are also validated in a telephone-based setting [23], Artificial Intelligence (AI) empowered pipelines can also capture clinically relevant features beyond that available in traditionally administered neurocognitive tests [24, 25].
+Adapting traditional face-to-face cognitive assessments to allow remote data collection may increase access to both research studies and clinical services.
+Recent studies have shown that automated screening processes, including automated speech analysis, give as accurate neurocognitive screening decisions as human evaluators.^{20-22} These tasks are also validated in a telephone-based setting,23 artificial intelligence-empowered pipelines can also capture clinically relevant features beyond that available in traditionally administered neurocognitive tests.^{24 25}

-The aim of the Speech on the Phone Assessment (SPeAk) is to collect speech data from participants across a spectrum of risk for AD, and assess the usefulness of speech features collected over the phone as potential digital biomarkers for AD.
+The aim of the Speech on the Phone Assessment (SPeAk) is to collect speech data from participants across a spectrum of risk for AD and assess the usefulness of speech features collected over the phone as potential digital biomarkers for AD.